Group Schemes with $\mathbb F_q$-Action: The infinite case

 defined by the adjunction morphism.
 On the other hand, we once again have the isomorphism

 Since $G$ is balanced, $\M(u_G)$ extends to all primitive elements, i.e.

 Then applying $\M_p = \Hom_{\Gr A}(-,\Ga)$ to \eqref{uGsequ} yields the exact sequence

-The fibre of $Q$ over the closed point of $\Spec A$ is unipotent by \cite{DG}, IV, §2, 2.3, i.e. there is a non-trivial morphism to the additive group.
-Since $A$ is an Artin ring, this lifts to $Q \to \Ga$, up to a Frobenius twist on $\Ga$. \\ But we have $\Hom_{\Gr A}(Q,\Ga) = 0$ by \eqref{MofuGsequ}, hence $Q$ must be trivial. \end{proof}
+The fibre of $Q$ over the closed point of $\Spec A$ is unipotent by \cite{DG}, IV, $\mathsection$2, 2.3, i.e. there is a non-trivial morphism to the additive group.

+Since $A$ is an Artin ring, this lifts to $Q \to \Ga$, up to a Frobenius twist on $\Ga$.
+But \eqref{MofuGsequ} tells us that $\Hom_{\Gr A}(Q,\Ga) = 0$, hence $Q$ must be trivial. \end{proof}

-\begin{remark} In particular, $\Ga$ is an injective object of $\Grbfp qA$, that is, $\M$ maps short exact sequences to short exact sequences.
-Moreover, if $A=k$ is a field, then $\Grbfp qk$ is an abelian category. \end{remark}
+\begin{rem} In particular, if $A=k$ is a field, then $\Grbfp qk$ is an abelian category, in which $\Ga$ is an injective object.

-\begin{remark} Over a field $A=k$, we can drop the condition that our group schemes $G$ are finitely presented and that the $k[F^r]$-modules are finitely generated, respectively.
+Moreover, in this case, we can drop the conditions that our group schemes $G$ are finitely presented and that our $k[F^r]$-modules are finitely generated, respectively.
 Indeed, we may argue as above, applying Theorem \ref{mainthmDG} on the way.

-Alternatively, by \cite{DG}, III, §3, 7.5, we can write $G = \invlim G_i$ with $G_i \in \Grp k$ finitely presented. \end{remark}
+In fact, we can use \cite{DG}, III, $\mathsection$3, 7.5, in order to write $G = \lim G_i$ with $G_i \in \Grpa qk$ finitely presented, compatibly with $\M$ and $\G$.
+Namely, $G \to G_i$ is an epimorphism (cf. \textit{loc.cit.}, 7.4), hence $G_i$ inherits an $\FF_q$-action from $G$, by Remark \ref{categorical}.
+These agree in the limit,

+since the left square and the outer rectangle in \eqref{limitaction} commute, and so the two compositions in the right square agree up to $G \onto G_j$, hence must be equal.